rudidude86/gura-lang.github.io/documents/Syntax.md

   In general, a Block is used as a body for function assignment or provides a procedual part in calling a function.

+Elements in a group can be separated by a comma character or a line feed.
+The following two codes have the same result.

+    [1, 2, 3, 4]

+    [1
+    2
+    3
+    4
+    ]

 ### Attribute